Lykos153/git-annex-remote-googledrive/README.md

 and require less data to be re-transmitted when network connectivity is interrupted.
 Larger chunks require less round trips to and from your cloud provider and may be faster.
 Additional discussion about chunk size can be found [here](https://git-annex.branchable.com/chunking/) and [here](https://github.com/DanielDent/git-annex-remote-rclone/issues/1)

+## Google Drive API lockdown
+Google has started to lockdown their Google Drive API in order to [enhance security controls](https://cloud.google.com/blog/products/identity-security/enhancing-security-controls-for-google-drive-third-party-apps) for the user.
+Developers are urged to "move to a per-file user consent model, allowing users to more precisely determine what files an app is allowed to access".
+Unfortunately they do not provide a way for a user to allow access to a specific folder, so git-annex-remote-googledrive still needs access to the entire Drive in order to function properly.
+This makes it necessary to get it verified by Google.
+Until the application is approved (IF it is approved), the OAuth consent screen will show a warning ([#31](https://github.com/Lykos153/git-annex-remote-googledrive/issues/31)) which the user needs to accept in order to proceed.

+It is not yet clear what will happen in case the application is not approved.
+The warning screen might be all.
+But it's also possible that git-annex-remote-googledrive is banned from accessing Google Drive in the beginning of 2020.
+If you want to prepare for this, it might be a good idea to look for a different cloud service.
+However, it seems that [rclone](https://rclone.org) got approved, so you'll be able to switch to [git-annex-remote-rclone](https://github.com/DanielDent/git-annex-remote-rclone) in case git-annex-remote-googledrive is banned.
+To do this, follow the steps described in its README, then type `git annex enableremote <remote_name> externaltype=rclone rclone_layout=nodir`.
+This will not work for export-remotes, however, as git-annex-remote-rclone doesn't support them.

+If you use git-annex-remote-googledrive to sync with a **GSuite account**, you're on the safe side.
+The GSuite admin can choose which applications have access to its drive, regardless of whether it got approved by Google or not.

 ## Issues, Contributing